This is the 2013-2014 Undergraduate Bulletin

 This profession is allied with architecture, engineering, and business administration.
 Construction managers coordinate people, machines, and materials to produce (within the constraints of budget and time) buildings, highways, bridges, dams, and other structures essential to modern society.
 The College’s construction management program provides a solid technical background, develops business knowledge, and considers ethical issues of the profession.

 Engineering.
-The College offers bachelor of science degree programs in each of the following engineering fields: agricultural engineering, architectural engineering, biological systems engineering, chemical engineering, civil engineering, computer engineering, construction engineering, electrical engineering, electronics engineering, and mechanical engineering.
+The College offers bachelor of science degree programs in each of the following engineering fields: agricultural engineering, architectural engineering (Omaha campus only), biological systems engineering, chemical engineering, civil engineering, computer engineering, construction engineering, electrical engineering, electronics engineering (Omaha campus only), and mechanical engineering.
 Over 85 percent of all the engineering degrees granted in the United States during the last five years were granted in these fields.
 Students with interests in specialty fields such as aerospace, environmental, or biomedical engineering should seek advice in the Office of the Dean on how to incorporate such emphases into the above degree programs.

 Construction Management.
 The College offers the bachelor of science degree program in construction management, a program accredited by The American Council for Construction Education.